 Research and Markets predict revenues from “Geo IoT” will reach $49 billion by 2021.

 Research and Markets report in “Geo IoT Technologies, Services, and Applications Market Outlook” that just as location determination has become an essential element of personal communications, so shall presence detection and location-aware technologies be key to the long-term success of IoT.
-They add that Geo IoT will positively impact many industry verticals.
+They add that Geo IoT, and therefore IoT geolocation technology, will positively impact many industry verticals.

 Connecting IoT objects is already a large market growing exponentially with the mix of unlicensed Low-Power Wide Area Network (LPWAN) technologies such as LoRaWAN, and combined more recent introduction of Cellular IoT technologies such as NB-IoT and LTE-M. Adding Geolocation to this introduces a whole range of new applications not possible before.
 Some of these applications are: